iafonov/cosmonaut/README.md

 Action is a simple function that accepts `http_request` and `http_response` structs as parameters and fills the last one with the data according to request data.

-    typedef void (*action)(http_request* request, http_response* response);
+    typedef void (*action)(http_request *request, http_response *response);

 ## Request

 Request structure features the basic data about request: parsed url, headers and params.
 It has two special fields `uid` and `configuration`.
-Server tags all requests with a unique identifier `uid`. `configuration` is a pointer to structure with information about server configuration.
+Server tags all requests with a unique identifier `uid` that could be used for logging. `configuration` is a pointer to structure with information about server configuration.
 You can retrieve data about server port, host, public root path and other various server runtime parameters.
+See configuration in-detail description further.

     struct http_request {
       url *url;